open-voice-interoperability/website/site/content/_index.md

 join:
   - image: /img/noun_security_gate_2723299-01.png
     text: >-
-      Broad data rights are claimed by a small number of proprietary AI-voice market leaders who have created proprietary, siloed, and gated AI-voice platforms and ecosystems.
+      One-third of US residents regularly use AI-voice assistants.
+AI-voice assistants are increasingly used for retail search, purchase, and post-sale support.

+      [Are you ready?]
   - image: /img/noun_voice_message_2757037-01.png
     text: >-
-      As AI-voice grows, proprietary platforms will extract even greater value and data from commerce brands, threatening consumers and all consumer-facing companies.
+      As AI-voice and adoption grows, so will the value of voice data, voice search, and voice access.
+[Who will capture that value?]
   - image: /img/noun_global_2468543-01.png
     text: >-
-      Commerce brands will see value from OVN through research that leads to global standards, advocacy of data and privacy issues, and interoperability that is essential for consumers and brands.
+      Voice is in its earliest days.
+Like the days of the internet browser wars.

+      [Think about the economic dividends of open, standards-based voice.
+      Especially for your brand.]
 about:
   heading: For the Benefit of the Many
   text: >-